HaniceSun/hanicesun.github.io/resume.md

 ### RNA-binding protein RBM20-deficient dilated cardiomyopathy

-- Identified a suspicious missense mutation in RBM20 through linkage analysis in a family affected by dilated cardiomyopathy by analyzing whole exome sequencing (WES) and whole genome sequencing (WGS) data.
+- Identified a suspicious missense mutation in RBM20 through linkage analysis in a family affected by dilated cardiomyopathy through analyzing whole exome sequencing (WES) and whole genome sequencing (WGS) data.

 - Identified splicing targets of RBM20 using RNA-Seq data from humans and pigs given that RBM20 is an RNA-binding protein.

-- Collaborated with collegues to validate the mutation using CRISPR/Cas9 editing in human induced pluripotent stem (iPS) cells and differentiating them into cardiomyocytes.
+- Collaborated with colleagues to validate the mutation using CRISPR/Cas9 editing in human induced pluripotent stem (iPS) cells and differentiating them into cardiomyocytes.

-- By applying drug repositioning strategy in the data from the Integrated Network-based Cellular Signatures (LINCS) project, we nominated compounds, retinoic acid and cardiac glycoside, that can potentially rescue the phenotype.
+- By applying drug repositioning strategy in thousands of compounds from the Integrated Network-based Cellular Signatures (LINCS) project, we nominated retinoic acid and cardiac glycoside that may potentially rescue the phenotype.

 - By integrating gene expression data from thousands of tissues in the The Genotype-Tissue Expression (GTEx) project, I proposed a model for the tissue-specific splicing of a mitochondrial inner membrane protein, IMMT, suggesting a molecular link between energy supply deficiencies and dilated cardiomyopathy.